5 modern kitchen extension ideas

+This copper-clad kitchen extension by UV Architects makes the most of limited external space by allowing the kitchen to flow into the garden.
 Even if you don’t intend to use the space for formal dining, a large table provides a space for snacking, chatting or homework.
 Thinking about getting food from the kitchen to the dining table helps when considering the position of furniture and kitchen units.
 In an open-plan space, an island will divide the room naturally; just zone the dining area with a table, rug and sideboard.
 In a broken-plan scheme, include glazed or pocket doors for the flexibility of opening up the rooms for a party.

 5. Fully glazed kitchen extension

 Contemporary kitchen extension ideas generally involve a lot of glazing, since the arrangement of windows and doors is key to improving the connection between your inside and outside space.
 This glass box kitchen extension by James Price Bespoke Structural Glazing uses seamless walls of glazing and sliding doors to bring the outside in and offers a sympathetic addition to a traditional thatched cottage.
 Thermally heated glass ensures year-round comfort in the Bulthaup B3 kaolin laminate and structured oak kitchen by Kitchen Architecture.
 A flush threshold will ensure a seamless transition between the interior and exterior flooring, especially when continuing the stone flags inside and out.

 Do you need planning permission for a kitchen extension?